rick51231/node-dmr-lib/dev/BMS/README.md

 ## BMS
-Here goes my research about IMPRESS Battery Management protocol.
+Here goes my research about IMPRES Battery Management protocol.

 - Folder [dumps](dumps) contains Wireshark pcap-files with communication between "Motorola IMPRES Battery Fleet Management" and Motorola DP4801e radio with the different batteries.
 - Folder [images](images) contains screenshot of the battery information and corresponding packet in the filename.